barseghyanartur/django-elasticsearch-dsl-drf/docs/quick_start.rst

 The excellent ``django-elasticsearch-dsl`` library makes a good job of keeping the Book index fresh.
 It makes use of signals, so whenever the Book model is changed, the correspondent BookDocument indexes would be updated.
-However, in case if a Tag, Publisher or Author models change, the Book index would not be automatically updated.

-In order to keep indexes fresh, you will have to write a couple of simple lines of code (using Django's signals).
-Whenever a change is made to any of the Tag, Publisher or Author models, we're going to update the correspondent BookDocument index.

 To simply run the full sync between Django's database and Elasticsearch, do as follows: